 Hike to Chimi Lhakhang (Temple of fertility): This Temple was built by lam Drukpa Kuenley (The Divine Madman) in 1499.
 It is about thirty minutes hike across fields from the road –Wooden phalluses are often found hanging in the four corners of the houses and also phalluses are painted on the walls of houses.
 It is the common belief that this helps in driving away evil spirits.
-(30 minutes hike to and fro, gentle steep, good footpath across the valleys and villages)
+(30-minute hike to and fro, gently steep, good footpath across the valleys and villages)

 Overnight in Punakha.

 Altitude: 2280m/7524ft above sea level.
 (4 hours drive)

 Morning visit, Punakha Dzong (fortress): Built in 1637 by Zhabdrung which is remarkably located between the rivers of Mo (Female) Chu (river) and Pho (Male) Chu.
 Until the time of the second king, it served as a seat of the king.